PCI has been working in India since 1998, focusing on low-income, vulnerable and hard-to-reach populations.

 PCI began operations in India in 1998 and maintains a diverse portfolio, working in both rural and urban settings in the areas of integrated health and community development with programs focusing on low-income, vulnerable and hard-to-reach populations, especially women of reproductive age and children.
 PCI is currently focusing on achieving sustainable impact at scale by integrating its community mobilization and empowerment approaches into local government strategies and systems.
 This will help ensure that millions of vulnerable women, children, families and communities throughout India have the ability to advocate for, access and utilize quality health, nutrition, family planning and sanitation services and information for generations to come.

-India is the second most most populated country in the world, home to over one billion people.
-Despite dramatic economic growth in recent years, more than 400 million Indians live on less than $1 a day.
+India is the second most populated country in the world, home to over one billion people.
+Despite dramatic economic growth in recent years, more than 279 million Indians live on less than $2 a day (World Bank).
 Trapped in a vicious cycle of poverty, too many families live in dire circumstances, and many children are forced to work instead of attend school.
-India is struggling to eradicate preventable diseases such as polio and an estimated 2.5 million Indians are living with HIV/AIDS.
+India is struggling to eradicate preventable diseases such as polio and an estimated 2.1 million Indians are living with HIV/AIDS (UNICEF).

 Recent Program Highlights